nicohlr/ipychart/docs/docs/user_guide/usage.md

 ### Options

-Fanally, the last argument of the *Chart* class is `options`.
-This argument **must be a dict** dans it allows you to completely configure your chart.
+Finally, the last argument of the *Chart* class is `options`.
+This argument **must be a dict**, it allows you to completely configure your chart.

 ``` py
 options = {